polyipseity/information/special/academia/HKUST/COMP 1029P/function.md

 # Python function

 A function {{receives zero or more inputs and returns nothing or a output}}.
-A Python consists of {{a name, arguments, and statements}}:
+A Python function consists of {{a name, arguments, and statements}}:

 ```Python
 def name(arguments):